bindusri0702/PDF-Classification/README.md

 # Classification of PDFs from Web URLs

-The task is to class PDFs into one of the four categories Lighting, Fuses, Cables and Others.
+The task is to classify PDFs into one of the four categories Lighting, Fuses, Cables and Others.
 This is a supervised multi-class classification.
-The input to the model is URL containing the PDF and the output is a category classified.
+The input to the model is URL containing the PDF and the output is the category classified.

 ## Model Workflow